 The rationale for the vision element and corresponding metrics is 1) Arizona students who complete their graduate medical education in Arizona are likely to practice in our state and 2), if a school's own students rate the programs excellent, the programs will attract the best national applicants.
-O verall resident satisfaction with their training program metric will allow COM-T to monitor it and is a standardized overall metric that can be compared across programs.
+Overall resident satisfaction with their training program metric will allow COM-T to monitor it and is a standardized overall metric that can be compared across programs.

 Metric Current State FY 2023 Future State FY 24-26 Tactics Overall average on the ACGME Resident Survey at or above the national average.
-Compliance at 4.4 (on a 5-point Likert scale) which is at National average Y1, Y2, Y3: Maintain compliance at or above national average All departments will examine their program data and create individualized goals based on current state Resident focus groups will be conducted as needed Funding for resident education and travel/conferences will be standardized across programs UA COM-T retention of COMT/P students in our GME 28% of COMT/P students are retained in our COMT GME programs (2022 Match) Y1: retain 28% Y2: retain 30% Y3: retain 30% All relevant clinical departments will create a goal for COM-T student recruitment All relevant clinical departments will participate in the Career Advising Program and host events for interested students to explore the specialty and the specific residency program The COM-T GME office will work with the Office of Student Affairs and the departments to identify additional strategies to enhance recruitment of COM-T students All relevant clinical departments will examine their specialty advisor program as above
+Compliance at 4.4 (on a 5-point Likert scale) which is at National average Y1, Y2, Y3: 4.4 All departments will examine their program data and create individualized goals based on current state Resident focus groups will be conducted as needed Funding for resident education and travel/conferences will be standardized across programs UA COM-T retention of COMT students in our GME 35.2% of COMT students are retained in our COMT GME programs Y1: 28% Y2: 30% Y3: 30% All relevant clinical departments will create a goal for COM-T student recruitment All relevant clinical departments will participate in the Career Advising Program and host events for interested students to explore the specialty and the specific residency program The COM-T GME office will work with the Office of Student Affairs and the departments to identify additional strategies to enhance recruitment of COM-T students All relevant clinical departments will examine their specialty advisor program as above